cepolation/wcmkts_new/README.md

 ## Data Updates

-The application automatically syncs with the EVE Online market data daily at 13:00 UTC.
-Users can also trigger manual updates using the sync button in the sidebar.
+The app uses Turso's embedded-replica feature to allow a local SQLlite-libsql database that allows extremely fast data fetches.
+The application automatically syncs with EVE Online market stored on the parent database daily at 13:00 UTC.
+Users can also trigger manual updates using the sync button in the sidebar to obtain new data, if it is available.

 ## Setup